javigonz/TermicaDesign-ui/README.md

 <code>npm run build</code>

-Core code ready to use in /build folder
+Core code ready to use in /build folder.
+Add a GitHub Actions in each commit in order to start a pipeline and deploy the app in AWS.
+Deploy in www.termicadesign.com